 The young lady smiled and tried to be heard above the shelling as she answered him, “Oh, it’s all right, I think,” was her reply.

 The Almshouse was a house built originally by a charitable person or organization for poor people to live in.
-The community donated money or services to support the poor and indigent.
+Money or services were donated by the community to support the poor and indigent.
 At a later date, David made a note about it.

 All the soldiers got to the barn without the loss of a man.
 There they formed the battalion in mass, and the Major addressed the regiment.
-“Men, we were a nine-month regiment, and our time has expired on the 22d of June”.
+“Men we were a nine-months’ regiment, and our time has expired on the 22d of June”.

 All but eight companies of the regiment were forming the skirmish line.
-To the left of them was a wheat field full of Rebel sharpshooters, and the woods in front were likewise full of them.
+To the left of them was a wheat field which was full of Rebel sharpshooters, and the woods in front was likewise full of them.

 Just at this time, the bullets commenced to whistle, and some of the boys on the skirmish line were trying to dodge them.
-The general told the boys, “Never mind those that whistle, as long as they are not whistling Dixie, you are all right.”
+The general told the boys, “never mind those that whistle, as long as they not whistling Dixie, you are all right.”

 Confederate soldiers killed near the wheat-field at Gettysburg

-They advanced about five rods into the woods, where they got into position.
-Then, more side-steps to the right to stretch the men out and cover more ground until the line was not any more than one.
+The skirmishers cleaned the rebels out of the wheat field in short order.
+David and his men followed up the skirmishers to clear out the woods, and there they deployed right and left in the line of battle.
+They advanced about five rods into the woods where they got into position.
+Then more side-steps to the right to stretch the men out and cover more ground till the line was not any more than a single one.
 The woods were so thick and the men so far apart, it was hard to see the next man on either side.

 Off to his left, David heard the familiar snap of dry brush breaking.
 He could tell by the sound it was not a small animal approaching, but it was the footsteps of a man.
 The light through the threes cast little shadows moving around as if everything was alive.
 It was tough to tell the real from the imagination.

 “There!”
-David listened hard and thought he heard it again, then he did.
+David listen hard and thought he heard it again, then he did.